 A stumbling block?
 Well, yeah.
 Duh.
 That's why you call for a strike.
 Because of stumbling blocks just like this.
 At first, the WGA asked for a four cent increase to the existing four cent residual for DVD purchases.
 But when the AMPTP freaked out over the DVD issue, the Guild did a little freaking of their own and withdrew it, choosing instead to focus on the internet residual issue.

-recent episode of KCRW's The Business, the Guild really missed the boat by championing the internet issue over increased DVD residuals.
+According to Roger Smith in a recent episode of KCRW's The Business, the Guild really missed the boat by championing the internet issue over increased DVD residuals.
 According to Smith, the estimated revenue from all internet media (including online rentals, online purchases, and ad revenue from online episodes) for the last year of the current contract (2011) is about two billion dollars.

 The estimate for future DVD purchase and rental revenues?
 About 17 billion.